softwaremill/elasticmq/README.md

 * `log`: default location for log files

 You can configure ElasticMQ through the `conf/Default.scala` file.
-There you can choose which storage to use, should journalling and replication be enabled, should the server expose an SQS interface, on what interface and port to bind etc. More documentation can be found in the file itself.
+There you can choose which storage to use, should journaling and replication be enabled, should the server expose an SQS interface, on what interface and port to bind etc. More documentation can be found in the file itself.

 Starting an embedded ElasticMQ server with an SQS interface